 Ms. Schlenger is the founder and managing partner of Weaver Schlenger LLP.
 In 2013, Ms. Schlenger received the INBLF’s Alberto Lasheras Shine Memorial Award for strengthening and advancing the goals of the network by founding and leading both the Immigration Practice Group and Women’s International Network of the INBLF.
 She is the first North American, as well as the first woman, to win this award.
-In 2005, Ms. Schlenger was named one of the “Top 50 Female Super Lawyers” in Northern California.
-Listed in Northern California Super Lawyers from 2004-2015 and 2017, Ms. Schlenger has earned the highest “AV” rating from the prestigious attorney rating organization, Martindale-Hubbell.
-Ms. Schlenger is listed in the International Corporate Immigration edition of Who's Who Legal.
+In 2005, Ms. Schlenger was named one of the "Top 50 Female Super Lawyers" in Northern California.
+Listed in Northern California Super Lawyers from 2004-2015 and 2017 to present, Ms. Schlenger has earned the highest "AV" rating from the prestigious attorney rating organization, Martindale-Hubbell.
+Ms. Schlenger is recognized as a Thought Leader in the 2020 Corporate Immigration edition of Who's Who Legal (WWL) and has been listed for several years in the International Corporate Immigration edition of WWL.
 Chambers & Partners USA has consistently recognized her and her firm, noting Ms. Schlenger is a "dynamic, tough and brilliant lawyer with a great depth of knowledge."
 Chambers USA 2017 described Kirsten Schlenger as "among the most respected in the field."

 Education: Yale, B.A., East Asian Studies 1981.
 Columbia Law School, J.D., Stone Scholar, 1985.

-Professional Memberships: NY and CA Bar Member; Certified Immigration Law Specialist in CA since 1995; Chair, Immigration Practice Group of International Network of Boutique Law Firms (INBLF), 2011 – present; Previous Chair, Board of Trustees of the American Immigration Council, 2010-2012, Trustee from 2000-2010; Previous Chair, American Immigration Lawyers Association (AILA), AILA Business Litigation Committee, 2008 – 2010; Chapter Chair, AILA Northern California Chapter, 1997.
+Professional Memberships: New York and California Bar Member; Chair, Immigration Practice Group of International Network of Boutique Law Firms (INBLF), 2011 – present; Previous Chair, Board of Trustees of the American Immigration Council, 2010-2012, Trustee from 2000-2010; Previous Chair, American Immigration Lawyers Association (AILA), AILA Business Litigation Committee, 2008 – 2010; Chapter Chair, AILA Northern California Chapter, 1997.

 Advocacy: Led amicus brief in the Board of Alien Labor Certification Appeals (BALCA) case of In the Matter of Syracuse University, ETA Case #A-10035-84990 (2010), which involved due process issues in the Labor Certification process.